cd../blog

 • Shifts in reimbursement, pricing, or regulatory stance

-Here, the business is the pipeline, and the pipeline is event‑driven.
-Almost every big step forward—or backward—through the regulatory gauntlet meets the bar for “material.”
+The business is the pipeline.
+The pipeline is event-driven.
+Almost every big step forward or backward through the regulatory gauntlet meets the bar for "material."

 Technology: M&A, Guidance, and Turnover

-Technology isn’t a single industry, but across software, semis, and platforms you see the same pattern: once a company gets past early hyper‑growth and into “real company” territory, the 8‑Ks start piling up.
+Technology isn't one industry.
+But across software, semis, and platforms, you see the same pattern: once a company gets past early growth and into "real company" territory, the 8-Ks start piling up.

 • Constant M&A, from small acqui-hires to billion-dollar deals